dlwh/epic/README.md

   }
 ```

-TODO: edit SemiConllPipeline to actually match this.
-TODO: allow passing in of featurizer

 We can also pass in featurizers, like in the CRF trainer.
 In this case, we can pass in a [`WordFeaturizer`] and a [`SpanFeaturizer`].
 WordFeatures are like before, while SpanFeaturizer give features over the entire input span.
 For NER, this can be useful for adding features noting that an entity is entirely surrounded by quotation marks, for instance, or for matching against entries in a [[Gazetteer]].